 Description: Numerous possibilities: voice input, screen readers, magnifiers, captioning, etc.

 Considerations: Students will need to work with DALS on a case-by-case basis to determine functionality in the specific testing environment.
 Students who require adaptive software have usually received access through the Canada Student Grant.
+Please note that Respondus Lockdown browser is not compatible with many adaptive technologies and alternatives may need to be explored.

 Text to Speech